onqtam/headjack/src/business_models.md

-creators will need to shift how they monetize because there won't be platform lock-in & attribution :/ or actually the interface attribution for content naturally leads to users checking it out - creators can and should be paid to generate content through them and based on virality of content they could get paid out? omg.
+creators will need to shift how they monetize because there won't be platform lock-in & attribution :/ or actually the application attribution for content naturally leads to users checking it out - creators can and should be paid to generate content through them and based on virality of content they could get paid out? omg.

 Value chain

-point of view: creating an interface without the ability to lock-in users is daunting - but what if most aspects of an interface are commercialized & offered as a service so creating a new interface is just the frontend?
+point of view: creating an application without the ability to lock-in users is daunting - but what if most aspects of an application are commercialized & offered as a service so creating a new application is just the frontend?
 Substack lets you leave & take your subscribers with you - that's a conscious choice and they have decided to compete on the quality of service

 Todo: takerate - what it is for other platforms and how it fits in headjack beyond youtube